 What makes these tripods especially useful are the built-in Velcro straps.
 They enable the camera to be strapped to handy objects like small tree branches, fence posts, railings ... or anything else that a strip of Velcro can be wrapped around.
 Strap it to the end of a stick, and you have a monopod!
 Or a selfie stick, if you really have to.

 Of course they can also sit on top of surfaces just like a normal tripod, only smaller.
 I find them so useful that even on car trips where weight is not an issue and I take a full size tripod, I’ll still take an Ultrapod was well.

 These light tripods are not as sturdy as the mighty beasts used by professionals.
-But for non-professionals who are also lightweight travellers, they meet most of the functional needs with only a fraction of the inconvenience.
+But for non-professionals who are also lightweight travellers and have small cameras, they meet most of the functional needs with only a fraction of the inconvenience.

 Whatever type of batteries power your camera, carry at least one spare.
 Exactly how many you need will depend on many factors, including your usage and access to electricity to recharge them.
 Cold weather can reduce battery life, as I learned when I used to go skiing with a video camera.

 If your camera batteries or other rechargeable gadgets can be recharged from a USB socket, and you're driving a vehicle, take an adapter for the cigarette lighter socket so they can be recharged while driving.